vitalicher97/websocket-api-gateway/README.md

 }

+To connect to websocket for receiving notifications from Bitmex, send such request:

+/ws -method GET

-To subscribe on notifications from Bitmex, send such request:
+To subscribe on notifications from Bitmex, send such JSON message to websocket:

-/bitmex/command -method POST, request body should be JSON:

 {